1. What is ECO?

 - communication from senior management.

-You can find out more about the things we expect suppliers to do, based on the observed failure rate, in the Pathways to Compliance guidance note.
+You can find out more about the things we expect suppliers to do, based on the observed failure rate, in the Monitoring guidance note.

-Following initial submission one month after the end of a quarter, suppliers can submit to us results of additional monitoring inspections or actions taken to address poor performance.
+Following initial submission one month after the end of a quarter, suppliers can submit to us results of additional monitoring inspections or actions taken to address poor performance on a monthly basis.
+The deadline for these submissions is the 17th day of a month, unless this is not a working day, in which case it is the first working day after the 17th.
+We aim to assess the actions taken by suppliers by the end of the month in which they were submitted and report the outcome to suppliers.
 If this additional monitoring reduces the total failure rate to below the trigger rate, these measures will no longer be considered ‘at risk’, and will be released from the pathways to compliance each month.

-We recognise that many installers deliver fewer than 100 measures for a supplier in a quarter, and so there are challenges for these installers to monitor 3% of measures.
+We recognise that many installers deliver less than 100 measures for a supplier in a quarter and so there are challenges for these installers to monitor 3% of measures.

-If no inspections are carried out for three quarters due to non-access, Ofgem E-Serve would not have sufficient confidence in the quality and/or accuracy of measures.
+If no inspections are carried out for two quarters due to non-access, Ofgem would not have sufficient confidence in the quality and/or accuracy of measures.
 In such cases, only measures covered by the most recent monitoring report (ie the report for the third quarter) will be put on a pathway to compliance.
-If a supplier is concerned that it will not be able to inspect one measure over three consecutive quarters, it should contact us for additional guidance.
+If a supplier is concerned that it will not be able to inspect one measure over two consecutive quarters it should contact us for additional guidance.

-16. What constitutes additional monitoring and which measures does this apply to?
+16. What constitutes additional monitoring and to which measures does this apply to?

 Any monitoring inspections conducted/due to be conducted above the required monitoring rate (3% per installer) are considered additional monitoring.
 Additional monitoring, whether to fulfil monitoring requirements or confirm failure rates, must be conducted on measures in the same quarter that the results relate to.